IBMDevConnect/k8s-microprofile-hol/README.md

           ...
           id-token: <COPY_THIS>
           ...

-Take id-token value and paste it into your browser with the `Token` option selected to login to the dashboard
 ```

+Next, run `kubectl proxy` and go to the URL 'http://127.0.0.1:8001/ui'.
+When it asks you to login, select the `Token` option and paste the `id-token` you retrieved above.
+Now you can check the status of your deployments.

 It'll look like this once it's ready: